apache/openwhisk-release/docs/pick_up_source_code.md

 The <WORK_DIR> should be the same one used to download the source code.
 If you have already configured your local svn command with a pair of username and password, there is no need to provide the values for the arguments <SVN_USERNAME>
 and <SVN_PASSWORD>.
-With this command, a remote folder named openwhisk-$version will be created in the subversion repository if necessary, and checked out to the local folder <WORK_DIR>/openwhisk_release/openwhisk/openwhisk-$version.
+With this command, a remote folder named openwhisk-$version will be created in the subversion repository if necessary, and checked out to the local folder <WORK_DIR>/openwhisk_release/openwhisk/openwhisk-$full_version.
-The value of $version is $major-$minor, as defined in config.json.
+The value of $full_version is $version-$pre_release_version, as defined in config.json.
 This command can also be used to sync-up your local folder with the remote subversion folder.